mbecker20/komodo/roadmap.md

 - **v1.13**: Support "Compose" resource - Paste in a docker compose file and manage it like a Portainer "Stack" ✅
 - **v1.14**: Manage docker networks, images, volumes in the UI
 - **v1.15**: Support generic OAuth2 providers (including self-hosted).
+- **v1.16**: Support "Swarm" resource - Manage docker swarms, attach Deployments / Stacks to "Swarm".
-- **v1.16+**: Support "Cluster" resource - Manage Kubernetes cluster, can attach deployments to "Cluster" (in addition to existing "Server")
+- **v1.17+**: Support "Cluster" resource - Manage Kubernetes cluster, can attach deployments to "Cluster" (in addition to existing "Server")

 **Note.
 The specific versions associated with these features are not final.**